MStokluska/GraphQL-Tutorial/readme.md

 module.exports = resolvers;
 ```
-The reason why it is not working is that we must implement a new resolver to return the user that the task is assigned to.
+The reason why it gives an error is that we must implement a new resolver to return the user that the task is assigned to.

 - Let's specify what our assignedTo should do by adding the following code to the resolvers: